PALOUSE HABITAT BOARD OF DIRECTORS

 Cathy Blood, Board President

-Cathy Blood has served on the board since 2017.
-She is a city girl who now lives on a farm in the middle of the gorgeous Palouse Rolling Hills.
-She has lived in this area since 1996 and loves it.
+Cathy Blood is a city girl who now lives on a farm on the rolling hills of the Palouse.
 She has been married to her amazing husband, Casey Blood, for over 20 years now.
-Cathy and Casey have two children, Darrick and Lyssa, who are now attending college.
-Cathy has been working at WSU for 11 years at the School of Food Science, which is next to the WSU Creamery.
-It's tough to be close to all that cheese and ice cream, but she manages.
-Cathy loves volunteering, reading, card games, canoeing, and hanging out with her two cats.
+Cathy and Casey have two adult children, Darrick and Lyssa.
+Cathy has been working at WSU for 14 years at the School of Food Science.

 Mick Nazerali, Board Vice President